-After we toured the beautiful Catalina, we returned our golf cart and went down to the beach.
+After we toured the beautiful island of Catalina, we returned our golf cart and went down to the beach.
 We got lunch on the pier, ate it on the beach, and watched the kids swim out to the dock.
 Then it was time to head back to the ship.

 You can also tour Wrigley Botanical Gardens, go on a glass-bottom boat tour, tour the casino, or any other number of tours.

 What to do in Ensenada, Mexico with kids